FlanderDev/FlanderDev/README.md

-### Hi there, I am [FelixLeander][website] aka Felix 👋
+### Hi there, I am [Felix][website] 👋

 ### To be honest idk what i'm doing here

 ## I'm a computer enthusiast and love understanding and working with software.
-- 🔭 I’m currently working on a local hosted webserver [website]!
+- 🔭 Currently working on a bot for [discord]!
-- 🌱 I’m currently learning everything/nothing 🤣
+- 🌱 Languages: A bit of JS a bit more Python and hopfully much much more C# 🤣
-- 🥅 2020 Goals: Contribute more coding projects
+- 🥅 2021 Goals: Contribute to more coding projects.
 - ⚡ Fun fact: I love to play sports and yet i am lazy as hell